iotaledger/iota-wiki/internal/participate/the-community/discord.md

 **Requirements**

-To access the IOTA Discord, a verified Discord account is required.
+A verified Discord account is required to get access to the IOTA Discord.

 **First Steps**

-Make sure to read the server rules and to accept them.
+Make sure to read the server rules and accept them.

 ![discord-first-steps](/img/participate/discord/first_steps_discord_1.png)